On the mathematical treatment of the Born-Oppenheimer approximation: Appendix

 {\em Distributions.} A distribution $T$ on $\R^d$ is a continuous linear form on the smooth, complex valued functions with compact support.
 This means that, for such functions $f$ and $g$, for complex numbers $a$ and $b$, the function $af+bg$ is still smooth and has compact support and the complex number $T(af+bg)$ is equal to $aT(f)+bT(g)$.
 The continuity property is a bit involved.
 To a (locally) integrable function $\varphi$ on $\R^d$, one can associate a distribution $T$ defined by:

 However there are distributions that are not associated to any function.
 This is the case of the Dirac distribution at $x_0\in\R^d$, which is defined by $f\donne f(x_0)$.
 One can define many operations on distributions like the sum, the multiplication by a smooth function, the differentiation, the Fourier transform (on so-called tempered distributions) but the convolution and especially the product are only partially defined.
 Here we mean that one has to choose appropriately the two distributions entering in the product (or the convolution).
+A theory of distributions can be found in \cite{t1}.

-{\em Pseudodifferential operators.} A pseudodifferential operator on $\rL^2(\R^d)$ is an operator formally given by
+{\em Pseudodifferential operators.} A pseudodifferential operator on $\rL^2(\R^d)$ is an operator formally given by $f\donne Af$ where $Af$ is a new function on $\R^d$ defined by

 for some appropriate function $a(x, \xi)$.
 If $a$ identically equals one, one see, using the Fourier and the inverse Fourier transforms, that $A$ is the identity operator $f\donne f$.
 If $a(x, \xi )$ equals the norm of $\xi$ squared then one can check in the same way that $A$ is the Laplace operator $\Delta_x$.
 Pseudodifferential operators are a generalization of differential operators.
 If the function $a$ is matrix-valued (and $f$ vector-valued) then $A$ is a pseudodifferential matrix operator.
+An introduction to pseudodifferential operators is provided in \cite{t2}.